WDI-SEA/react_state_exercises_global/07_calculator_exercise.md

 need to track?
 What values should those state items start with?
 Where is that state displayed in the browser?

-*Hint: You will only need one state*
+> Hint: You will only need one state.
+That one state can hold as many key-value pairs as you need!

 ### Step 3
 Bind the inputs to an event so you can trigger a function when their values